TITLE 17 – BANKS AND BANKING

 Band Ordinance 41-98, § 10.

-• (a) Whenever the Band Assembly finds that the Loan Committee is engaged in unsafe or unsound practices in overseeing the Loan Fund or has knowingly or negligently permitted any of its committee members or employees to violate any material provision of any law, bylaw or regulation to which the Loan Fund is subject, the Band Assembly may suspend operation of the Loan Fund.
+(a) If the Band Assembly or Secretary-Treasurer finds that the Office of Management and Budget is engaged in unsafe or unsound practices in overseeing the Revolving Loan Fund or has knowingly or negligently permitted violations of any material provision of any law or policy to which the Loan Fund is subject, the Band Assembly or Secretary-Treasurer may:

 Historical and Statutory Notes